This topic describes how to use the INSERT OVERWRITE and INSERT INTO statements to update table data.

 - The syntax of

 - tablename: the name of the destination table into which you want to insert data.

 - PARTITION (partcol1=val1, partcol2=val2 ...): the name of the partition into which you want to insert data.
 The value must be a constant.
 It cannot be an expression, such as a function.

 - select_statement: the SELECT clause used to query the data you want to insert from the source table.

-- The mappings between the source and destination tables depend on the column sequence in the SELECT clause, rather than the mappings of column names between tables.
+- The mappings between the source and destination tables depend on the column sequence in the SELECT clause, instead of the mappings of column names between tables.

-- When you insert data into a partition, partitioning columns cannot exist in the SELECT clause.
+- If you insert data into a partition, partitioning columns cannot exist in the SELECT clause.

-- from_statement: the FROM clause used to indicate the data source.
-For example, the value can be a source table name.
+- from_statement: the FROM clause used to indicate a data source, such as a source table name.

 - Calculate the amount of sales of different regions listed in the